 During the summer of 1916, high temperatures had sent many New Jersey and New York residents to beachfront resorts along the Jersey Shore.
 One popular resort was the town of Beach Haven, located off the coast of New Jersey on Long Beach Island.
 On July 1st, 23-year-old Philadelphia resident Charles Vansant left his family at their hotel to swim alone in the Atlantic ocean.
 Other bathers later reported that the young man began shouting shortly after entering the water, but initially believed that he was shouting to a dog on the shore.
 After some confusion, lifeguard Alexander Ott and bystander Sheridan Taylor swam out to retrieve the struggling Vansant, to find that he had been bitten by a shark.
 The pair later reported that a large shark followed them as they dragged its intended victim to shore.
 While he was pulled from the water alive, Vansant’s left leg had been stripped of flesh and he died of blood loss shortly after.

 A second attack occurred five days later off the town of Spring Lake, 45 miles from Beach Haven.
-Hotel employee Charles Bruder was attacked swimming around 120 metres from the shore, by a shark large enough that a bite to his abdomen severed both of his legs.
+Hotel employee Charles Bruder was attacked while swimming around 120 metres from the shore, by a shark large enough that a bite to his abdomen severed both of his legs.
 Two lifeguards rowed out to his aid and pulled him from the water, but he died of massive blood loss before they were able to return to shore.
 Several witnesses reportedly fainted after witnessing his injuries.
 Following a second attack major stories ran in papers across the East Coast, contributing to a major decline in swimmers and sunbathers along the Jersey Shore.